marcosserranojr/student-api-frontend/README.md

 The application uses fetch() to access data from an API via both GET and POST methods

-The API application acccessed resides in the **Student Demo** repo.
+The API application accessed resides in the **Student Demo** repo.
 That application consists of:

 - Spring Boot
 - Spring Data JPA